 - Judge closes hearing for woman accused of killing baby

-Lewis' attorney Jr Joyner, said that wasn't right.
+Her attorney said that wasn't right.

-She's charged with homicide by child abuse, among other charges, including improperly disposing of her daughter's remains.
+Lewis is charged with homicide by child abuse, among other charges, including improperly disposing of her daughter's remains.

 Deputy Solicitor Kenard Redmond said in interviews with detectives that Lewis claimed she tried to perform CPR on Harlee.